ppy/osu-wiki/news/2024/2024-05-04-new-featured-artist-rubatonin.md

 ![](https://assets.ppy.sh/artists/418/header.jpg)

 Loosely comprised of 20+ Korean producers who adore rhythm game music, **Rubatonin** (previously known as *MiRAETRAX*) is responsible for the creation of tons of compilation albums that span across the genre spectrum.
-Their members' songs have found their ways into games like Lanota, KALPA, Sixtar Gate, and even osu! through [Raimukun](https://osu.ppy.sh/beatmaps/artists/247) and [Cansol](https://osu.ppy.sh/beatmaps/artists/407).
+Their members' songs have found their ways into games like *Lanota*, *KALPA*, *Sixtar Gate*, and even osu! through [Raimukun](https://osu.ppy.sh/beatmaps/artists/247) and [Cansol](https://osu.ppy.sh/beatmaps/artists/407).

 As of today, **Rubatonin** is making even more of an impact through a whopping **44** songs, all of which are pre-timed and ready for mapping from [**Rubatonin**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/418)!